Chiara Ferragni Stuns In Blue Bikini While She Hangs Out With Her Son

 Italian entrepreneur Chiara Ferragni captured thousands of fans’ hearts around the world when she posted some new snapshots on Wednesday, August 19.
 The internet sensation took to Instagram to share the content with her 20.7 million followers, and it quickly became a hit.

 The 33-year-old was photographed both indoors and outdoors for the slideshow, which consisted of five photos.
-Chiara took center stage in the first photo of the series, but was joined by her baby boy in the subsequent images.
+Chiara took center stage in the first photo of the series but was joined by her baby boy in the subsequent images.
 The two exuded both happy and playful vibes as they smiled and played while in a swimming pool.

 Her blond hair was pulled back into a ponytail that cascaded down her back.